AsmaFathima94/Asmafathima94/README.md

 Hi there 👋 I am Asma Fathima

 My passion lies in analytics, and I possess a background in Business Analytics.
 While pursuing computer science during undergrad, data analysis wasn't exactly on my radar.
 However, my interest grew as I learned coding and different programming languages.
-Data analysis has become a major focus of my work, and I'm excited to keep exploring and developing my skills in this fascinating and rapidly evolving field.
+Data analysis has become a major part of my work, and I'm excited to keep exploring and developing my skills in this fascinating and rapidly evolving field.
 I am currently learning  R, Python, Apache Spark, Machine Learning, and I aspire to continue my learning journey in this field.
 Currently, I am working as a Business Operations Specialist and recently completed a Masters in Management Analytics from Smith School of Business at Queen's University.

 - 🌱 I’m currently learning R, Python, Apache Spark, Machine Learning